 Dr. Alison Pritchard is a licensed and board-certified child and adolescent clinical psychologist who serves as the Co-Director of and research scientist in the Department of Neuropsychology at the Kennedy Krieger Institute.
-She also holds an appointment as Instructor in Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+She also holds an appointment as assistant professor of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
 Dr. Pritchard sees patients for psychological assessment in the Targeted Assessment Clinic and in the Consultation Clinic within the Neuropsychology Department’s outpatient program.

 After graduating from Kenyon College with a B.A. in Psychology, Dr. Pritchard completed her graduate training in clinical psychology, with an emphasis in child development, at the University of Delaware, earning her Ph.D. in 2006.
 She worked as a pre-doctoral intern at the Devereux Foundation, a residential treatment program for children and adolescents with severe emotional and behavioral dysfunction.
 In 2008, Dr. Pritchard completed her post-doctoral fellowship in clinical child psychology and neurodevelopmental disabilities within the Department of Neuropsychology at the Kennedy Krieger Institute/Johns Hopkins University School of Medicine.
-She then worked in private practice, specializing in psychological assessment, for two years before returning to the Kennedy Krieger Institute's Neuropsychology Department to focus on research.
-Currently, Dr. Pritchard serves as director of the Neuropsychology Research Lab, a service center supporting research in the science of brain-behavior relationships both within the Neuropsychology Department and for the Kennedy Krieger and Johns Hopkins communities at large.
-In this role, Dr. Pritchard is involved in mentoring undergraduates, graduate students, and post-graduates in the science of clinical research.
+She then worked in private practice, specializing in psychological assessment, for two years before returning to the Kennedy Krieger Institute's Neuropsychology Department.